Gutierre Tibón: Early career

 Tibón was born in Lombardy, Italy.
-In his early years he worked as a typewriter salesman, later travelling widely in Europe and the Americas for his work.
+In his early years he worked as a typewriter salesman, and later travelled widely in Europe and the Americas for his work.
 His visits to Mexico attracted him to the country, and he moved there in 1940.
 He established himself as a writer and radio personality.
 His first major work was on the culture and future prospects of Mexico.
-México, 1950, Un País en Futuro (1942) looked forward to what he called a México Feliz, which he thought could be achieved by 1950.
+México, 1950, un país en futuro (1942) looked forward to what he called a México feliz, which he thought could be achieved by 1950.
 He advocated strong leadership and government intervention to promote mass education.
-He later had a success with Viaje à la India por el Aire, which originated as broadcast conversations with the poet Ricardo López Méndez about his travels in the Middle East on the way to India.
+He later had a success with Viaje a la India por el aire, which originated as broadcast conversations with the poet Ricardo López Méndez about his travels in the Middle East on the way to India.
 Tibón's ability to mix anecdotes, philosophical observations and political commentary on the culture of the countries he passed through proved popular.
 He was awarded an honorary doctorate by the Universidad Michoacana de San Nicolás de Hidalgo on 11 October 1946 for his writings.

 Onomastics

-Tibón has been especially interested in the history of personal and topographical names.
+Tibón was especially interested in the history of personal and topographical names.
 His book América: Setenta siglos de la historia de un nombre (1945) constitutes what has been called a "novelized study in which a word is the chief character".
 He argues that the name "America" is "a masterpiece of chance", and proceeds to trace its etymology from the personal name of Amerigo Vespucci to its Germanic original Amalric and to ancient roots, which he claims to link to the meaning "land of industrious and powerful men".
-In Origen, Vida y Milagros de su Apellido, he extended this method to the discussion of personal names, providing elaborate historical genealogies and anecdotes to create a narrative of humanity though names.
+In Origen, vida y milagros de su spellido, he extended this method to the discussion of personal names, providing elaborate historical genealogies and anecdotes to create a narrative of humanity though names.
 He was most interested in Spanish and Sephardic Jewish names.